rsksmart/devportal/README.md

 **Summary**: The Rootstock network will undergo a patch network upgrade on block 6,549,300.
 This mandatory upgrade fixes the PowPeg outage reported on June 24th; users who adhere to these changes must update their nodes to the latest version
 ```

-> Note that usage of images or logos are optional.
+> Image and logo usage is optional.
+Currently, changelog announcements can only link externally to the [Rootstock blog](https://blog.rootstock.io) or [project repository](https://github.com/rsksmart).

 ### Updating RSKj